Overlap-weighted orthogonal meta-learner for treatment effect estimation over time: Numerical experiments

 \underline{Results:} Table~\ref{tab:semisynthetic} shows the results for semi-synthetic data.
 Our \textbf{WO}-learner is the only method that remains stable for all prediction horizons.
 This confirms that our learner can deal with all the aforementioned difficulties in the time-varying setting, and clearly outperforms existing meta-learners.

 $\bullet$\,\underline{\textbf{Real-world data:}} We report results for real-world outcome estimation in Supplement~\ref{sec:rwd}.

+$\bullet$\,\underline{\textbf{Ablations:}} We repeat the experiment with decreasing overlap on the dataset $\mathcal{D}^{\gamma}$.
+Here, instantiate all meta-learners with simple LSTMs \citep{Hochreiter.1997}.
+That is, we substitute the transformer instantiations for both the nuisance function and the second-stage estimator from the main experiments in Section~\ref{sec:experiments} with LSTM architectures.
+As meta-learners can be instantiated with \emph{any} neural backbone, this shows that our main results are \textbf{robust} for different instantiations.

+\underline{Results:} Table~\ref{tab:overlap_ablation} shows that \textbf{WO}-learner again improves over all existing meta-learners for decreasing overlap.
+This is expected and in line with our theoretical findings, which are \emph{agnostic} of the neural backbone.
+Hence, our novel \textbf{WO}-learner has clear advantages over existing standard meta-learners, \emph{especially when the overlap is low} (large $\gamma$).

+\rebuttal{\underline{\textbf{Limitations:}} In two edge cases, simpler meta-learners may suffice: (i) when nuisance functions are known or estimated with exceptional accuracy, in which case the DR learner's double robustness can be of advantage; and (ii) when propensities remain uniformly balanced, so that exponential overlap decay occurs at a lower rate and only becomes problematic for large $\tau$.
+Further, as is standard in the causal literature \citep{Curth.2021, Frauen.2025, Melnychuk.2022, Seedat.2022}, our method has been validated validated mainly on (semi-)synthetic data.
+Evaluating counterfactuals on real-world data remains an open research direction \citep{Poinsot.2025}.}

-\underline{\textbf{Conclusion:}} In this work, we present a novel weighted orthogonal meta-leaner for HTE estimation over time.
-Our experiments confirm that our \textbf{WO}-learner presents an important step towards reliable decision-making for domains such as personalized medicine.
+\underline{\textbf{Conclusion:}} In this work, we present a novel weighted orthogonal meta-learner for HTE estimation over time. \rebuttal{Therein, we introduce novel overlap weights that counteract exploding variance of existing meta-learners in low-overlap regimes, and we provide an orthogonalized population risk that is insensitive to nuisance misspecification. } Our experiments confirm that our \textbf{WO}-learner presents an important step towards reliable decision-making for domains such as personalized medicine.